Gadra Road railway station

 Gadra Road railway station is a railway station in Barmer district, Rajasthan, India.
-It used to serve the town of Gadra which is now in Sind province of Pakistan.
+The station is named after the town of Gadra, which is located in the Sindh province of Pakistan, approximately 8 km away across the border.
 The station consists of two platforms.
-The platforms are not well sheltered, and lack facilities including water and sanitation.Country's first railway shaeed smarak is situated in Gadra Road (Munabao) ,Badmer district of Rajasthan.
+The platforms are not well sheltered, and lack facilities including water and sanitation.

-As the station and township of Gadra Road is close to the Pakistan border, it was subjected to shelling by the Pakistani army during the 1965 war.
-It's Memorials of indian railway victory.
+As the station and township of Gadra Road is close to the Pakistan border, it was subjected to shelling by the Pakistani army during the India–Pakistan War of 1965.
+The country's first railway memorial is situated there.

 Trains

 Some of the trains that run from Gadra are: